 - increased opportunities for shared learning and collaboration among our partners

 - leveraging McKnight’s credible influence to build coalitions across issue areas

 - flexible use of McKnight’s robust toolkit, including grantmaking, collaboration, policy reform, research, and communications

 In addition to the strategies above, the Education program funds Youthprise, an intermediary organization that invests in the future of Minnesota by investing in youth.
 Guided by a commitment to racial equity, Youthprise works to transform how funders, institutions, providers, and communities work with youth.

 Prior Funding in Early Literacy

 Our Education program has historically focused on the Minneapolis-St. Paul metro area, and we will continue to engage deeply there.
-Our ambitions for future work extend to the entire state.
-This will require time on the road, listening to and learning from partners across Minnesota about their aspirations for their children and their ideas for their communities.
-We expect that as our statewide work develops, we will start identifying specific geographies in which to build partnerships and test our strategies in local contexts.
+Our ambitions for future work extend to the entire state, and we welcome funding inquiries from Greater Minnesota.

 Theory of Change

 Our two strategies, as described above and expressed in the diagram here, aim to catalyze change in schools from the inside by growing the pool of diverse, effective educators and from the outside by engaging families’ and communities’ inherent power to influence the education their children receive .
 Working together, these forces should create school system conditions that enable student success and ensure that Minnesota students succeed in an increasingly global society.